This bold and exciting Mexican street corn salad-inspired slaw is a quick and easy campfire side dish to support your main course.

 - 1 lime

-Toss the corn, cabbage, and cilantro with the chili mayo and the Cojita cheese until everything is evenly coated.
+- Toss the corn, cabbage, and cilantro with the chili mayo and the Cotija cheese until everything is evenly coated.
 Finish with a squeeze of lime and then serve!

 Measuring cups + spoons